This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 6. Astronomical Background of the Vernal Equinox ~ Vernal Equinox and Seasonal Changes ~

-8. Starting a new habit on the Vernal Equinox : A way of thinking for living in harmony with nature
+8. Start a new habit on the Vernal Equinox : A way of thinking about living in harmony with nature

-10. Regional customs on the Vernal Equinox : Introducing ways to celebrate in different regions
+10. Regional customs for the Vernal Equinox ~ Introducing ways to celebrate in each region ~

-11. Astronomical comparison of the Vernal Equinox and the Autumnal Equinox ~ Understanding the change of seasons ~
+11. Astronomical Comparison of the Vernal and Autumnal Equinoxes : Understanding the Change of Seasons

-12. Summary: Tips for enjoying the Vernal Equinox : As a day to celebrate nature and life
+12. Summary: Tips for enjoying Vernal Equinox Day ~ As a day to celebrate nature and life ~

 Kyogoku Hina Dolls | 75cm | Very popular!

 What is the Vernal Equinox?
-Explaining its origin and unknown history
+Explaining its origins and unknown history

 The Vernal Equinox is one of Japan's 24 solar terms, and is the day when the length of day and night are roughly equal .